 - Do more research – Employers will expect you to know even more about them at this stage.

-- Ask some sensible questions to demonstrate your motivation and interest in the employer
+- Ask some sensible questions at the end to demonstrate your motivation and interest in the employer.

 Interviews give employers the chance to explore your skills and motivation in more detail than at the application stage.
 They also allow employers to test for competencies which are not easily covered in an application such as interpersonal skills and to assess how you would fit into the organisation.